dita-cyber/SOC-L2-Interview-Prep/README.md

 Indicators of suspicious PowerShell activity

-• Encoded Commands: Attackers may use the -EncodedCommand parameter to obfuscate their scripts, making it harder to detect malicious intent.<br/>
+**• Encoded commands:** Attackers may use the -EncodedCommand parameter to obfuscate their scripts, making it harder to detect malicious intent.<br/>
-• External Script Downloads: Scripts that download and execute external executables from malicious URLs are a common. **Invoke-WebRequest** or **Invoke-Expression** used with URLs.<br/>
+**• External script downloads:** Scripts that download and execute external executables from malicious URLs are a common. **Invoke-WebRequest** or **Invoke-Expression** used with URLs.<br/>
-• Hidden Windows: Scripts that use **-WindowStyle Hidden** or **Start-Process** with hidden window options can indicate attempts to avoid detection.<br/>
+**• Hidden windows:** Scripts that use **-WindowStyle Hidden** or **Start-Process** with hidden window options can indicate attempts to avoid detection.<br/>
-• String manipulation and concatenation: Malicious scripts often break down commands into strings and use concatenation to evade detection by static analysis tools.<br/>
+**• String manipulation and concatenation:** Malicious scripts often break down commands into strings and use concatenation to evade detection by static analysis tools.<br/>
-• External Command Execution: PowerShell scripts that call external command-line utilities (e.g., cmd.exe, net.exe) can signify attempts to leverage system utilities for malicious purposes.<br/>
+**• External command execution:** PowerShell scripts that call external command-line utilities (e.g., cmd.exe, net.exe) can signify attempts to leverage system utilities for malicious purposes.<br/>
-• Registry Interrogation: Monitoring registry queries and modifications can reveal attempts to establish persistence or gather system information.<br/>
+**• Registry interrogation:** Monitoring registry queries and modifications can reveal attempts to establish persistence or gather system information.<br/>
-• Unusual Scheduled Tasks: Creation of unusual or suspicious scheduled tasks can indicate persistence attempts.
+**• Unusual scheduled tasks:** Creation of unusual or suspicious scheduled tasks can indicate persistence attempts.
 Check task properties and the last run time for anomalies.<br/>
-• Log Analysis: Use **Get-WinEvent** to review unusual log entries, especially those related to PowerShell script block logging (Event ID 4104) and pipeline execution (Event ID 4103).<br/>
+**• Log analysis:** Use **Get-WinEvent** to review unusual log entries, especially those related to PowerShell script block logging (Event ID 4104) and pipeline execution (Event ID 4103).<br/>

-Sysinternals Tools for Process and System Analysis Process Explorer: Provides detailed information about running processes, including open handles and loaded DLLs.
+Sysinternals Tools for Process and System Analysis<br/>
+**Process Explorer:** Provides detailed information about running processes, including open handles and loaded DLLs.
 Useful for identifying suspicious processes.<br/>
-Process Monitor: Offers real-time monitoring of file system, registry, process, and network activity.
+**Process Monitor:** Offers real-time monitoring of file system, registry, process, and network activity.
 It is valuable for identifying abnormal behavior and forensic analysis.<br/>
-TCPView: Displays active TCP and UDP connections, helping identify unauthorized network communication.<br/>
+**TCPView:** Displays active TCP and UDP connections, helping identify unauthorized network communication.<br/>
-Autoruns: Lists auto-start extensibility points (ASEPs), allowing you to identify unusual programs configured to run at startup.<br/>
+**Autoruns:** Lists auto-start extensibility points (ASEPs), allowing you to identify unusual programs configured to run at startup.<br/>
-Sysmon: Provides detailed logging of system events, including process creation, network connections, and file modifications.
+**Sysmon:** Provides detailed logging of system events, including process creation, network connections, and file modifications.
 It is useful for feeding data into SIEM systems for comprehensive monitoring.<br/>
-ProcDump: Captures process memory dumps, aiding in malware analysis and understanding the behavior of suspicious processes.<br/>
+**ProcDump:** Captures process memory dumps, aiding in malware analysis and understanding the behavior of suspicious processes.<br/>

 ____